santaj91/VGG16_YOLO_-V1_implementation/README.md

 # model

 At first, i had built original YOLO_v1 layers in paper by a way of trial. as expected it was not trained well. <br> So i took VGG16 model at keras and then concatenated with yolo's inference layers.<br>
-I trained this model for almost 24 hours, but loss value has not went down from 3 for some hours and even i trained only one class, sometimes it predict other class( i named it unknown) <br>
+I trained this model for almost 24 hours, but loss values have not went down from 3 for some hours and also even i trained only one class, but sometimes it predict other class( i named it unknown) <br>
 I'm still improving this model.

 # dataset